What to do in Lisbon in 3 days?

 How to get to the center?

 After you know where you are staying, you have different options to get there!
 Considering you are arriving to Lisbon by plane, the best option I advise you is to take the AeroBus!
 You can purchase it separately, or you can get 25% discount when you buy it with LisboaCard (which I completely advise you, as you can see throughout the tips I provide during this itinerary and on my explanatory video in the end of this article).
+Since the Aerobus is temporarily unavailable, the best option to get to the city center is the metro (included for free in Lisboa Card), which takes about 35 minutes.
+If you’re short on time and don’t mind spending a little more, take an Uber.

 Day 1: Tram 28, Alfama, Baixa and Bairro Alto